A new era begins in CS 124.

 Strings behind and strike out to new horizons.

-Today we begin our discussion of Kotlin objects.
+This lesson begins our discussion of Java objects.

 Objects represent both a significant conceptual step forward, and dramatically improve our ability to work with data.